jasonraimondi/jasonraimondi.com/content/posts/2021-11-08-connecting-hardhat-and-ethers-to-sveltekit.md

 }
 ```

-This will allow us to use our dapp project in our sveltekit project as if it was any other installed node_module.
+This will allow us to use our dapp project in our SvelteKit project as if it was any other installed node_module.

 ### Install ethers dependencies to sveltekit